-Table 15-2 Port Authentication 802.1x ------------ ------ ---------------- --------
+Table 15- 2 Port Authenticat ion: 802.1x ----------- -------- ------------- -------------

-LABEL DESCRIPTION Active Select this check box to permit IEEE 802.1x authentication on the switch.
-You must first allow IEEE 802.1x authentication on the switch before configurine it on each port.
-Port This field displays a port number.
-Active Select this checkbox to permit IEEE 802.1x authentication on this port.
-You must first allow IEEE 802.1x authentication on the switch before configuring it on each port.
+LABEL DESCRIPTION Active Select this check box to permit 802.1x authentication on the switch.
+You must first allow 802.1x authentication on the switch before configuring it on each port.
+Port his field displays a port number.
+Active Select this checkbox to permit 802.1x authentication on this port.
+You must first allow 802.1x authentication on the switch before configuring it on each port.
 Reauthentication Specify if a subscriber has to periodically re-enter his or her username and password to stay connected to the port.
 Reauthentication Timer Specify how often a client has to re-enter his or her username and password to stay connected to the port.
 Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.